 donation options from their

 - More than 7,000 units of cord blood stem cells have been collected

 - Parents can choose to save their baby’s cord blood at nine area hospitals and birthing centers:

 Magee-Womens Hospital of UPMC; UPMC Horizon–Shenango Valley; UPMC Mercy; UPMC Northwest; West Penn Hospital; St. Clair Hospital; The Midwife Center; Indiana Regional Medical Center, Indiana; St. Vincent Health Center, Erie; Hamot Medical Center, Erie; Trinity Health System, Steubenville; Jameson Health System, New Castle; Sharon Regional Health System, Sharon.

 - Personnel at all participating medical facilities receive regular training on cord blood collection techniques

-If you would like to help sponsor new reasearch, click here to make a donation to the Dan Berger Cord Blood Program through the Magee-Womens
+If you would like to make a donation to the Dan Berger Cord Blood Program through the Magee-Womens